boyakhil978/Guess_The_Song/README.md

 ## Known Errors :
 1) When selecting by artist, the artist's more popular songs may be of a different language than what you would expect.
 This frequently happens to artists of regional songs.
 2) When selecting by artist, an artist's songs may dominate another artist's.
+3) Max Retries Exceeded, this happens when you overuse the app.
+If the app doesn't work or crashes with this exception restart it after 1 minute or change the app credentials

 These errors are being worked on and will be resolved.
 Feel free to contribute

 ## Disclaimer:
-**This App Exists for educational purposes, not meant for commercial use or copyright infringement, use at your own risk**
+**This App Exists for educational purposes, is not meant for commercial use or copyright infringement, use at your risk**